-Studying abroad for a semester, a year, or a summer is life-changing, but your phone bill shouldn't ruin your budget.
-A student eSIM gives you data from the moment you land, with no contracts, no deposits, and no need to visit a store where you don't yet speak the language.
-In this guide, you'll learn how to choose a plan based on your stay, how to keep your Spanish number, and how to spend little when every euro counts.
+Studying abroad for a semester, a year, or a summer changes lives, but your phone bill shouldn't ruin your budget.
+An eSIM for students gives you data from the minute you land, with no contracts, no deposits, and no need to visit a store in a language you don't yet master.
+In this guide, you'll see how to choose a plan based on your stay, how to keep your Spanish number, and how to spend little when every euro counts.

 Why an eSIM if I'm studying abroad?

 For a student, the practical difference is enormous.
-A local SIM card in another country often requires a residency number, a local bank account, or even visiting a physical store with documents you might not have in the first few weeks.
-An eSIM saves you that hassle and gets you up and running from the airport: you can order a taxi, notify your family, and find your accommodation without paying a cent in roaming fees.
-Plus, your phone still has your Spanish SIM inside, so you can have both lines active simultaneously and decide which one uses data.
-If you're on a short course or an exchange, this flexibility is exactly what you need while you settle in.
+A local SIM card in the country often requires a residency number, a local bank account, or even visiting a physical store with documentation you won't have in the first few weeks.
+The eSIM saves you that hassle and gets you up and running from the airport: you order a taxi, notify your family, and search for your accommodation without paying a cent in roaming fees.
+Plus, your phone still has your Spanish SIM inside, so you can have both lines active at the same time and decide which one uses data.
+If you're coming for a short course or an exchange, this flexibility is exactly what you need while you settle in.

 Data: how many GB does a student need?

-A student uses more data than they think: video calls home, maps, tutorials, university apps, and streaming in their accommodation.
-If you have Wi-Fi on campus and in your flat, a medium plan will suffice; if you're connected on the go, aim high.
-This table gives you a realistic reference by profile.
+A student consumes more data than they think: video calls home, maps, tutorials, university apps, and streaming in their residence.
+If you have Wi-Fi on campus and in your apartment, a medium plan will suffice; if you're always connected on the go, aim high.
+This table gives you a realistic reference per profile.

-A tip: save streaming and large downloads for when you're on Wi-Fi and only use mobile data for essentials.
-If you tether your laptop for studying, consumption skyrockets, so in that case, a generous plan is better.
-If in doubt, calculate your actual usage with the guide on how much data you need before buying.
+A trick: save streaming and large downloads for when you're on Wi-Fi and use mobile data only for essentials.
+If you share internet with your laptop for studying, consumption skyrockets, so in that case, a generous plan is better.
+If in doubt, apply these tricks to save data with your eSIM before deciding how many GB to buy.

 Short stay, semester, or full course

 The plan changes significantly depending on the duration of your stay.
 A two-week language course doesn't require the same as a nine-month Erasmus program.
-Think about two axes: the plan's validity days and whether it's rechargeable so you don't have to buy a new one every month.
+Think in terms of two axes: the plan's validity days and whether it's rechargeable so you don't have to buy a new one every month.

-• Short stay (1-4 weeks): a daily plan is more than enough.
-Summer courses, language schools, or brief internships.
+- Short stay (1-4 weeks): a daily plan is more than enough.
+Summer courses, language schools, or short internships.

-• Semester (3-5 months): a long-term and rechargeable plan is better, or renew monthly.
-Here, a rechargeable eSIM saves time and money.
+- Semester (3-5 months): a long-term and rechargeable plan is better, or renew monthly.
+A rechargeable eSIM saves time and money here.

 Keeping your Spanish number active

-This is the main question: Do I lose my number if I use a data eSIM?
-No. A travel eSIM gives you internet, but your Spanish number remains active on the SIM you already have.
-Since your phone is dual SIM, you have both lines simultaneously and choose which one uses data.
+This is the main question: do I lose my number if I use a data eSIM?
+No. A travel eSIM gives you internet, but your Spanish number continues to work on the SIM you already have.
+Since your phone is dual SIM, you have both lines active at the same time and choose which one uses data.

-This is very important for a student: your bank, your home university's app, and many services send SMS codes to your Spanish number.
-If you keep your Spanish SIM active for calls and SMS (even without data, to avoid roaming charges) and use the eSIM for internet, you won't miss anything.
+This is very important for a student: the bank, your home university's app, and many services send you SMS codes to your Spanish number.
+If you leave your Spanish SIM receiving calls and SMS (even without data, to avoid roaming charges) and the eSIM handling internet, you won't miss out on anything.
 The key is to configure it correctly: data via the eSIM, calls and SMS via your home line.
-If you also want to make and receive calls and SMS with the eSIM, check the options for keeping your Spanish number and which plans include voice.
-For bank verifications, leave voice/SMS roaming activated only for receiving, which is usually free or very cheap.
+If you want to fully understand what your carrier covers and doesn't cover when you leave your Spanish line only for receiving, review what data roaming is: for bank verifications and university SMS, leave voice/SMS roaming activated only for receiving, which is usually free or very cheap.

-Tip: before you leave, note which apps send SMS to your Spanish number (bank, university administration).
-This way, you'll know that SIM must keep receiving, even if the internet comes from the eSIM.
+Tip: before you leave, note down which apps send SMS to your Spanish number (bank, university admin).
+That way you'll know that SIM needs to keep receiving, even if the internet goes through the eSIM.

 Budget: how to stretch every euro

-1. Buy just the right amount of GB.
-Don't pay for 20 GB if you have Wi-Fi in your flat.
+- Buy just enough GB.
+Don't pay for 20 GB if you have Wi-Fi in your apartment.

-3. Recharge instead of repurchasing.
+- Recharge instead of rebuying.
 A rechargeable plan avoids paying the fixed part again.

-4. Share with your laptop only when necessary.
-The hotspot is convenient but eats up data.
+- Share with your laptop only when necessary.
+Hotspot is convenient but eats up data.

-If you're looking for the cheapest plan possible, compare it first with the guide to best cheap eSIMs and with the options for cheap eSIMs for backpackers in Europe, very useful if you combine studies with weekend trips.
+If you're looking for the most economical plan possible, first compare how much you really save with the eSIM vs. roaming guide and the international chip vs. eSIM comparison, which is very useful if you combine studies with weekend trips.

 Not all students travel the same way.
-Erasmus students seek long stays and multiple countries; an internship abroad requires a reliable number for work; and a school trip wants cheap data for the whole group for a few days.
+Erasmus seeks long stays and multiple countries; an internship abroad requires a reliable number for work; and an end-of-course trip wants cheap data for the whole group for a few days.
 Adjust the plan to the scenario.

 How to install it on the day you arrive

-Installing an eSIM is a matter of a couple of steps and a minute of your time.
-Do it with Wi-Fi before traveling to get everything ready and only activate data upon arrival at your destination.
+Installing the eSIM is a matter of a couple of steps and one minute.
+Do it with Wi-Fi before traveling to have everything ready and activate data only upon arrival at your destination.
 This way, you land already connected.

-The process is simple: you buy the plan, receive a QR by email, scan it from your phone's settings, and choose the eSIM as your data line when you arrive.
-With 24/7 Spanish support, if something doesn't work out, you have someone to ask in your language, which is appreciated when you're alone in another country.
-You have the complete step-by-step guide on how to install an eSIM.
-A note for a forgetful student: save the QR and activation code in a note or in the cloud, in case you need to reinstall the plan after a factory reset or a phone change.
+The process is simple: you buy the plan, receive a QR by email, scan it from your phone settings, and choose the eSIM as your data line when you arrive.
+With 24/7 Spanish-language support, if something isn't right, you have someone to ask in your language, which is appreciated when you're alone in another country.
+You can find the complete step-by-step guide on how to install an eSIM.
+A note for forgetful students: save the QR and activation code in a note or in the cloud, in case you need to reinstall the plan after a factory reset or a phone change.

 Frequently asked questions